johnae/nixkite/README.md

 Nix has a novel and very powerful module system for defining the configuration options for your system.
 This module system has been used elsewhere such as in [home-manager](https://github.com/rycee/home-manager), [terranix](https://terranix.org) (use Nix rather than HCL to write your terraform configuration), [kubenix](https://github.com/xtruder/kubenix) (use Nix to write your kubernetes specs rather than yaml) and many other similar projects.

-Since I've used Buildkite for quite some time and I've already gone through two iterations of Buildkite pipeline generation writte in Nix, I figured I should try using the Nix module system rather than "just functions".
+Since I've used Buildkite for quite some time and I've already gone through two iterations of Buildkite pipeline generation written in Nix, I figured I should try using the Nix module system rather than "just functions".
 This is that project.

 ### Notes